Frequently asked questions

 During the transitional months weather is changeable, and shows the characteristics of both seasons.
 The start of each season tends to vary yearly and the change can take over a month.

-Every few years (irregular) the tropical currents are more powerful and cause a climate phenomenon known as ‘El Niño’, named after Christ, both born at the end of December (last occurrences in 1997-1998, 2002-2003, 2004-2005, 2006-2007 and 2015-2016).
+Every few years (irregular) the tropical currents are more powerful and cause a climate phenomenon known as ‘El Niño’, named after Jesus, both born at the end of December (last occurrences in 1997-1998, 2002-2003, 2004-2005, 2006-2007 and 2015-2016).
 The causes are not fully understood yet and are a serious matter of scientific investigation.
 The consequences may be severe for human, marine and seabird life, although present Galapagos species have proved to be able to survive longer periods of considerably warmer waters and scarce food.
 Nevertheless, Galapagos penguins and flightless cormorants are very vulnerable to this phenomenon, while the larger populations of Galapagos sea lions and blue-footed boobies suffer as well.
 Land birds, on the other hand, thrive during ‘El Niño’ years.

 Within this general climate story, the Galapagos Islands owe their wealth and variety mainly to the diverging microclimates.
 It has no less than 7 different climate zones, contributing to Ecuador’s amazing biodiversity!
 While the south-eastern highlands receive the most rain and are covered by dense escalesia cloud forests, the northern slopes lie in the rain shadow and have a completely different look.